Kusuru-Meghana/LUAD_MYC_ChIPseq/README.md

 ## Overview

-This repository contains a complete, reproducible ChIP-Seq workflow to identify genome-wide MYC binding sites in the A549 lung adenocarcinoma cell line.
-The project includes:

-- Data acquisition from SRA

-- Quality control (FastQC + MultiQC)

-- Alignment to hg38 using Bowtie2

-- Peak calling with MACS2

-- Annotation of MYC peaks

-- GO/KEGG functional enrichment
+This repository contains a complete ChIP-seq analysis of the MYC transcription factor in A549 lung adenocarcinoma cells.
+The goal of this project is to define the genome-wide MYC binding landscape (cistrome) and characterize the biological pathways, regulatory programs, and transcriptional processes controlled by MYC in lung cancer.

+This analysis constitutes Layer 1 of a planned multi-omics regulatory map (ChIP-seq → RNA-seq → ATAC-seq).

+## Objective
-- Visualization of MYC binding profiles
+- Identify high-confidence MYC binding sites across the genome.

-- Figures, logs, and processed results

-This project serves as a full end-to-end example of transcription factor ChIP-Seq analysis, following ENCODE standards.

-## Biological Motivation
+- Annotate peaks to genes and genomic features.

+- Characterize biological processes and pathways enriched among MYC-bound genes.

+- Establish the role of MYC in regulating transcription, proliferation, and oncogenic signaling in A549 cells.

 ### What is MYC?